 Avoiding:

-Center trans peoples’ voices and experiences, allowing us to share our stories in a respectful and empowering manner.
+Center trans peoples’ voices and experiences, creating an affirming space for us to share our stories in a respectful and empowering manner.
 This approach helps to counteract victim-blaming narratives and fosters empathy and understanding.
-Despite overwhelming violence, trans people are brilliant, creative people, achieving incredible feats across industries.
+Despite overwhelming violence, trans people have hopes, dreams, and loved ones, and deserve the same care and respect we all do.

 Reduce unhelpful framings, i.e. “Deadliest Year Ever”

-Responsible reporting[12] on anti-trans violence requires journalists to avoid unproductive framings that sensationalize and distract from the urgent issues at hand, such as the use of “deadliest year ever”[13] messaging and focusing solely on victim counts.
+Responsible reporting12 on anti-trans violence requires journalists to avoid unproductive framings that sensationalize and distract from the urgent issues at hand, such as the use of “deadliest year ever”13 messaging and focusing solely on victim counts.
 By adopting a more informative and solutions-oriented approach, journalists can effectively guide their audience towards understanding and addressing the systemic violence faced by transgender individuals.

 Positive headline and framing alternatives include:

-While it is important to acknowledge the seriousness of anti-trans violence, providing context and analysis is equally crucial[18].
-This approach helps your audience understand the root causes and encourages them to engage in meaningful conversations and actions.
+While it is important to acknowledge the seriousness of anti-trans violence, providing context and analysis is equally crucial18.
+This approach helps your audience understand the root causes of this violence and encourages them to engage in meaningful conversations and actions.

 Highlight systemic violence instead of interpersonal violence